-At March 31, 2005, we had \$1.842 billion of debt, \$440 million of cash and equivalents (net debt of \$1.402 billion, defined as total debt less cash and equivalents) and \$688 million of shareholder's equity.
-This compares to \$1.840 million of debt, \$555 million of cash and equivalents (net debt of \$1.285 billion) and \$978 million of shareholder's equity at September 30, 2004.
-The increase in net debt resulted from the foreign currency exchange impact on our Sterling-denominated notes, offset by our quarterly repayment of our term loans under the senior secured credit facility.
-The principal factor for the reduction in shareholder's equity that occurred during the six months ended March 31, 2005 was the return of capital of \$344 million paid in October 2004.
+At March 31, 2005, we had \$2.550 billion of debt, \$447 million of cash and equivalents (net debt of \$2.103 billion, defined as total debt less cash and equivalents) and \$137 million of shareholders' deficit.
+This compares to \$1.840 million of debt, \$555 million of cash and equivalents (net debt of \$1.285 billion) and \$280 million of shareholders' equity at September 30, 2004.
+The increase in net debt resulted from the issuance of \$696 million of Holdings debt in December 2004 and the foreign currency exchange impact on our Sterling-denominated notes, offset by our quarterly repayment of our term loans under the senior secured credit facility.
+The principal factor for the reduction in shareholders' equity that occurred during the six months ended March 31, 2005 was the return of capital of \$422 million paid in December 2004 from the proceeds of the Holdings Notes.
+We also repaid our \$342 million note payable to our shareholders in October 2004, which was issued in September 2004 as part of a Return of Capital to the holders of our Class L Common Stock.